oldcoder01/api-gateway-proxy-mini/README.md

 ## Next Steps / Roadmap

-- Add more CRUD endpoints for `/items` (GET by id, PUT, DELETE).
-- Add basic validation and error mapping.
+- Add basic validation and error mapping across all endpoints.
 - Containerize for AWS deployment:
   - Build + push image to ECR.
-  - ECS/Fargate service with a public ALB.
+  - ECS/Fargate service with a public ALB and RDS Postgres.
 - Or wire the existing router + controllers to API Gateway + Lambda via `httpApiHandler.js` for the serverless variant.

 For more detail on structure and flows, see: